 With a real estate syndication, the sponsor has identified a property and is now lining up the capital needed to acquire or improve the asset.

-Both funds and real estate syndications are a great way for those with limited capital to invest in commercial real estate.
+Both funds and real estate syndications are great ways for those with limited capital to invest in commercial real estate.
+Given that these firms pool capital from lots of investors, they normally have strong investor management experience in regards to onboarding, communication, and distributions (typically managed through an investor portal).

 Learn more: Investing in Multifamily Real Estate